genepi/michigan-imputationserver/docs/tutorials/imputationbot.md

 ## Download and Install

+**Michigan Imputation Server requires version 2.x.x or higher to function without errors.
+Please ensure that you update and reinstall Imputation Bot if you are using version 1.0.0 or lower.**

-Download and install the latest version from our download page using the following commands:
+Download and install the latest version from our download page using the following commands.

 ```
-curl -sL imputationbot.now.sh | bash
+curl -sL imputationbot.now.sh/v2 | bash
 ```